-In 2010, the Board approved a fee schedule whereby non-management Directors receive annual retainer compensation as follows: Chairman of the Board \$140,000; Vice Chairman of the Board \$130,000; all others \$100,000.
+Effective January 1, 2017, the Board approved a fee schedule whereby non-management Directors receive base annual retainer compensation as follows:

+Chairman of the Board \$140,000

+Vice Chairman of the Board \$120,000

+All others \$100,000

 The retainer compensation is paid as 2/3 in cash and 1/3 in one-year restricted stock grants.
 In addition to the annual retainer fees, all non-management Directors receive annual long-term equity compensation of \$50,000 paid in the form of three-year restricted stock units.
 All non-management Directors also receive long-term equity compensation of \$100,000, in the form of five-year restricted stock units, upon joining the Board of Directors.